manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md

 ## Auto ID
 <!-- example autoid -->
-There is an auto ID generation functionality for column ID of documents inserted or replaced into an real-time or a [Percolate table](../../Creating_a_table/Local_tables/Percolate_table.md).
-The generator produces a unique ID of a document with some guarantees and should not be considered an auto-incremented ID.
+Manticore provides an auto ID generation functionality for the column ID of documents inserted or replaced into a real-time or [Percolate table](../../Creating_a_table/Local_tables/Percolate_table.md).
+The generator produces a unique ID for a document with some guarantees, but it should not be considered an auto-incremented ID.

-The value of ID generated is guaranteed to be unique under the following conditions:
+The generated ID value is guaranteed to be unique under the following conditions:
-* [server_id](../../Server_settings/Searchd.md#server_id) value of the current server is in range of 0 to 127 and is unique among nodes in the cluster or it uses the default value generated from MAC address as a seed
+* The [server_id](../../Server_settings/Searchd.md#server_id) value of the current server is in the range of 0 to 127 and is unique among nodes in the cluster, or it uses the default value generated from the MAC address as a seed
-* system time does not change for the Manticore node between server restarts
+* The system time does not change for the Manticore node between server restarts
-* auto ID is generated fewer than 16 million times per second between search server restarts
+* The auto ID is generated fewer than 16 million times per second between search server restarts

-The auto ID generator creates 64 bit integer for a document ID and uses the following schema:
+The auto ID generator creates a 64-bit integer for a document ID and uses the following schema:
-* 0 to 23 bits is a counter that gets incremented on every call to auto ID generator
+* Bits 0 to 23 form a counter that gets incremented on every call to the auto ID generator
-* 24 to 55 bits is a unix timestamp of the server start
+* Bits 24 to 55 represent the Unix timestamp of the server start
-* 56 to 63 bits is a server_id
+* Bits 56 to 63 correspond to the server_id

-This schema allows to be sure that the generated ID is unique among all nodes at the cluster and that data inserted into different cluster nodes does not create collisions between the nodes.
+This schema ensures that the generated ID is unique among all nodes in the cluster and that data inserted into different cluster nodes does not create collisions between the nodes.

-That is why the first ID from the generator used for auto ID is NOT 1 but a larger number.
-Also documents stream inserted into a table might have not sequential ID values if inserts into other tables happen between the calls as the ID generator is single in the server and shared between all its tables.
+As a result, the first ID from the generator used for auto ID is NOT 1 but a larger number.
+Additionally, the document stream inserted into a table might have non-sequential ID values if inserts into other tables occur between calls, as the ID generator is singular in the server and shared between all its tables.

 <!-- intro -->
 ##### SQL: